The Ultimate Guide to the Japan Rail Pass

 On the other hand, if your trip is focused on a single city or a small region, the pass might not be the best value.
 In those cases, a regional pass or individual tickets could save you more money without sacrificing convenience.
 For example, exploring only Tokyo or Osaka doesn’t require nationwide coverage.

 Ultimately, the JR Pass is ideal for travelers who want to cover a lot of ground quickly and value hassle-free travel without having to buy multiple tickets.
-If you’re going to be making two or more bullet train journeys, the pass will probably pay for itself but for slower and more localized travel, we recommend using the fare calculator to work out your costs and see if the pass is worth it.
+If you’re going to be making two or more long bullet train journeys, the pass will probably pay for itself but for slower and more localized travel, we recommend using the fare calculator to work out your costs and see if the pass is worth it.

 Related Read: Curious about other transportation options?
 See our full guide on How to Get Around Japan here for a complete explanation and comparison!